turboMaCk/glue/README.md

 and [`Html.map`](http://package.elm-lang.org/packages/elm-lang/html/2.0.0/Html#map).
 `Component` also respect TEA's design decisions and philosophy and introduces as little abstraction over basic TEA constructs as possible.
-It's fair to say that `Component` is alternative to [elm-parts](http://package.elm-lang.org/packages/debois/elm-parts/latest) but uses different (no better or worst!) approach to make composition of smaller pieces to larger ones easier.
+It's fair to say that `Component` is alternative to [elm-parts](http://package.elm-lang.org/packages/debois/elm-parts/latest) but uses different (no better or worst) approach for composing smaller pieces to larger ones.

 **This package is highly experimental and might change a lot over time.**